 USC student recovering in hospital after hit-and-run crash

 Junior Gabe Bunny said family and friends are visiting him in the hospital.
-(Henry Koffman)
+(Henry Kofman)

 A USC student is recovering in the hospital after being hit by a car near campus Wednesday night.